 Do Some Summer Reading

 I love to read, especially when it’s outside in the fresh air.
-I can read on the beach, at a lakeside, or just in my balcony.
+I can read on the beach, on a lakeside, or just in my balcony.

 If you’re looking for some books that I’ve enjoyed so far, those are: